hapijs/hapi/docs/Reference.md

         - 'base64json' - object value is JSON-stringified than encoded using Base64.
         - 'form' - object value is encoded using the _x-www-form-urlencoded_ method.

-Cookie definitions can be registered with the server using the server's _'addState(name, options)'_ method, where 'options' is the same as above.
+Cookie definitions can be registered with the server using the server's _'state(name, options)'_ method, where 'options' is the same as above.
 If a cookie definition is found, the options are used for that cookie as defaults before other options specified at the time of state() invocation are applied.
 In addition, the `encoding` option is used when receiving a cookie from the client to parse the cookie's value.